1: What is the Midwifery Model Of Care?

 5: Will my insurance be accepted?

 We work with most insurance companies to secure payment for our services.
-When insurances do not cover our services, our self-pay fees are reasonable.
+When insurance does not cover our services, our self-pay fees are reasonable.
 Please contact us for a free consultation to discuss our practice and your particular insurance policy.
 Please note: we do not accept Medicaid or Medicare.

 6: When I’m in labor, can I…?